github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

 ## {% data variables.product.prodname_github_codespaces %} pricing

-{% data variables.product.prodname_github_codespaces %} usage is billed for all organization and enterprise accounts on {% data variables.product.prodname_team %} and {% data variables.product.prodname_enterprise %}, which do not include any free minutes or storage.
-Personal accounts are not currently billed for {% data variables.product.prodname_github_codespaces %} usage.
+Charges are incurred for the use of {% data variables.product.prodname_codespaces %} for repositories owned by organization and enterprise accounts on {% data variables.product.prodname_team %} and {% data variables.product.prodname_enterprise %}.
+These accounts do not include any free minutes or storage for {% data variables.product.prodname_codespaces %}.
+Repositories in personal accounts are not currently billed for {% data variables.product.prodname_codespaces %} usage.

 {% data variables.product.prodname_github_codespaces %} usage is billed according to the units of measure in the following table: